Academic Regulations Governing PG Studies, 2023-24

 Full-time research postgraduate students are required to be on campus full-time and consequently in such geographical proximity as to be able to participate fully in University activities associated with the program.
 Residency provides students with an opportunity to become immersed in the intellectual environment of the University.
 Also included in residency are periods during which the students’ research requires off-campus field or non-HKUST laboratory work.
 The residency requirement stipulates the minimum period of study that a research postgraduate student needs to be effectively enrolled in a program before the student can be considered for program completion.

-The residency requirement for a full-time MPhil degree is two regular terms; and that for a full-time PhD degree is three regular terms if a relevant research master’s degree is earned prior to entering the PhD program, but four regular terms if only a first degree is earned prior to entering the PhD program.
+The residency requirement for a full-time MPhil degree is two regular terms; and that for a full-time PhD degree is three regular terms if a relevant research master’s degree was earned prior to entering the PhD program, but four regular terms if only a first degree was earned prior to entering the PhD program.

 A regular term of residency of a part-time student counts as a one-half regular term of residency.
 Students who have not completed their thesis work should continue registration on a full- or part-time basis, without interruption.